IanMcKe/Code-Review-Silex-Twig/README.md

-First code review at Epicodus.

-An address book app using Silex and Twig which allows a user to enter in contact information and reset the contact list.
+# ${1:Address Book using Silex and Twig}
+Webpage where a user can enter contact information and make a list of contacts
+## Installation
+Be sure to have composer installed and run the composer install command in the Code-Review-Silex-Twig directory in order to get the Silex and Twig vendor files.

+Then navigate to the Code-Review-Silex-Twig/web directory and enter php -S localhost:8000 in the terminal to start the php local server.

+With the php local server running open a web browser and enter localhost:8000 in the address bar.

+## Credits
+Ian McKenney

+## License
+Super-offical-legal-sounding-license.txt